stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 supplied namelessly sinister qualities to the indeterminate face and robed, shambling form beneath it.
 There was not, I soon decided, any reason why I should have felt that shuddering touch of evil pseudo-memory.
-Was it not natural that a local mystery cult should adopt among its regimentals an unique type of head-dress made familiar to the community in some strange way&mdash;perhaps as treasure-trove?
+Was it not natural that a local mystery cult should adopt among its regimentals an unique type of head-dress made familiar to the community in some strange way--perhaps as treasure-trove?

-  A very thin sprinkling of repellent-looking youngish people now became visible on the sidewalks&mdash;lone individuals, and silent knots of two or three.
+  A very thin sprinkling of repellent-looking youngish people now became visible on the sidewalks--lone individuals, and silent knots of two or three.
 The lower floors of the crumbling houses sometimes harboured small shops with dingy signs, and I noticed a parked truck or two as we rattled along.
 The sound of waterfalls became more and more distinct, and presently I saw a fairly deep river-gorge ahead, spanned by a wide, iron-railed highway bridge